-Symbian Belle update to begin rolling out in early 2012, says NokiaAlex Wagner - Deputy Managing Editor, News Desk
+Symbian Belle update to begin rolling out in early 2012, says NokiaAlex Wagner - Editorial Director of News and Content

 Ready for another round of "Good News, Bad News" to kick off your Thursday morning?
 First up, the good news: Nokia has officially announced when it'll begin rolling out the Symbian Belle update to existing devices like the N8, E7, and C7.
 That's great!
 Next is the bad news: The update push won't begin until sometime early next year.
 In a statement to the folks at All About Symbian, Nokia confirmed that it'll make Belle available to devices like the N8, E7, X7, C6-01, C7, Oro, E6, and Nokia 500 in early 2012, stopping short of offering up a more precise window of time.
 The full statement from straight from Nokia: